 The ingredients for this snack couldn’t be simpler and I’m guessing you have them in your house right now.
 To make it, you’ll need an apple, a few raisins and a paring knife.
 That’s it!

-How to make healthy Apple Monster Snacks for Halloween
+How to Make Apple Monster Snacks

 Start by cutting two large chunks off either side of an apple.
 (You’ll also have two smaller chunks that you can serve on the side, save for later or just snack on yourself.)